nosana-ci/docs.nosana.io/docs/tutorials/solana-multisig.md

 ::: warning
 It is recommended that you create a new keypair for the deployment key.
-As this key is stored inside the CI/CD platform its privileges and funds should be kept to a minimal.
+As this key is stored inside the CI/CD platform its privileges and funds should be kept to a minimum.
 :::

 ## Step 2: Set up the Squad